PURCHASE AN ALL-ACCESS PASS HERE

-The Martha’s Vineyard Film Society is proud to present our first annual Women In Film Festival (WIFF).
+The Martha’s Vineyard Film Society is proud to present our second annual Women In Film Festival (WIFF).
 WIFF is a celebration of women as filmmakers: in front of and behind the camera.
 This festival will feature stories that have not been told from a woman’s perspective.

 Although women make up over half the country’s population, only 7 percent of film directors are female.
 Women make up a minority of film producers, composers, editors, and writers.
 WIFF will shed light on the females who have been under-represented to showcase their work as filmmakers.

 On the big screen, WIFF will feature six films with powerful women who break the mold of traditional female characters in as many genres as possible.
 Please note, women are brilliant storytellers of the male narrative too!

 WIFF seeks to empower moviegoers through screenings and authentic panels that will turn the spotlight onto females in the industry.
 The festival will include a diverse selection of films (comedy, documentary, drama, horror, sci-fi, etc.) in an effort to bring visibility and bring an opportunity for indie female filmmakers to showcase their art.